Brandon W. Levin

 Serre weights and Breuil's lattice conjecture in dimension three

-(with Daniel Le, Bao V. Le Hung, Stefano Morra),
+(with Daniel Le, Bao V. Le Hung, Stefano Morra), to appear in Forum of Math, Pi

 Compatible systems of Galois representations associated to the exceptional group E6